qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

-The Advanced Digitizing panel can be open either with a right-click on the toolbar and choose Advanced Digitizing panel or in :menuselection:`View --> Panel --> Advanced Digitizing Panel`.
-Once the panel is visible, click the |cad|
+The Advanced Digitizing panel can be open either with a right-click on the toolbar and choose Advanced Digitizing panel or in :menuselection:`View --> Panels --> Advanced Digitizing Panel`.
+Once the panel is visible, click the
-:sup:`enable advanced digitizing tool` button to activate the Advanced Digitizing tool.
+|cad| :sup:`enable advanced digitizing tool` button to activate the Advanced
+Digitizing tool.

 Concepts